 Find out what’s in the diary this week.

-In select theaters from Sept.
-14; check your local listings for show times.
+Check your local cinema for show times.

 Sadly, we won’t be working from this year’s Venice Film Festival, but we can dream.
 This year, buzzed-about films include Mira Nair’s The Reluctant Fundamentalist, based on Mohsin Hamid’s novel of the same name, and The Master by Paul Thomas Anderson.
 Watch out for another major Venice film Wadjda.
 This is the first film shot entirely in Saudi Arabia, directed by Haifaa al-Mansoor, the country’s first female filmmaker to take the international stage.

 Venice Film Festival, Venice, Italy.
 Aug.
 29-Sept.
 8.